Clemson’s 2020 football schedule unveiled

 Clemson is opening up away from home for the first time since 2016 (at Auburn) with only a third true road opener since 2003.
 The Tigers are also scheduled to open the 2022 season with Georgia Tech at the Mercedes-Benz Stadium in Atlanta, after also beginning the 2019 schedule with the Yellow Jackets.

 The Tigers have won 23-straight home games stretching back to 2016 and 12-consecutive true road games.
+In Saturday games, Clemson has won 43 in a row.

+No Power 5 opponents have a bye week before playing Clemson, with Louisville having the most prep time after a Sept.
+3 home game with NC State.

 After NFL departures, Clemson is slated to return six starters on offense and defense (and two more listed as co-starters on defense), as well as the starting placekicker and punter.